 - Rooms either come with a fan or air conditioning and sometimes both but they only give you the A/C remote if you pay extra.
 I've found that if the fan is powerful, it's usually enough but during the hot season in some areas, it can be very draining to be in over 40°C every day without A/C.

-In cities you're liking to be able to find anything you need to buy; whether it's electronics, clothing, cosmetics, English-language books, etc. It'll most likely be cheaper than your home country too.
+In cities you're likely to be able to find anything you need to buy; whether it's electronics, clothing, cosmetics, English-language books, etc. It'll most likely be cheaper than your home country too.

 If you're looking to buy something major like a laptop or camera, it's worth noting that you should be able to claim back the tax when you leave the country.
 If you're planning on buying something specific for your travels, consider waiting until you arrive as it could save you money.